Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 From the project directory, edit the vault_template.yml This file is located in

 ```
 Ansible-Proxmox-VM-Automation/group_vars/all/vault_template.yml
 ```
-You will need to edit this vault template file with the appropriate credentials
+You will need to edit this vault template file with the appropriate credentials.

 ```yaml
 ---